penrose/penrose/tutorial/tutorial-p3.md

 Lastly we just have some styling on the label.
 That's it! :cartwheeling:

 ## :page_facing_up: Domain
-We will write our first function in Penrose together.
+We will write our first function in Penrose together :dizzy:.
 In Penrose, functions are declarative, just like everything else.
 Functions allow us to compose already defined elements into new elements.
 They only have inputs and outputs.
 We will add a new line to our `.dsl` file that defines `addV`, which adds two vectors.

 ```typescript
 /* new line in .dsl file */